 The effect of the IMAI and mentoring intervention on the odds of diagnosis agreement was durable and remained significant after adjustment for effect modifiers.
-However, for treatment agreement this did not hold true, with the initially large and significant effect found in univariate analysis disappearing with adjustment for timing of training and number of complaints managed per nurse.
-This is likely explained by the fact that IMAI training was a pilot project and not yet integrated into MoH guidelines and standard operating procedures for health centers.
-While IMAI introduced a new set of primary care clinical protocols and decision tools for OPD nurses, health centers were not simultaneously equipped with the range of additional drugs, diagnostics, and supplies suggested in the IMAI protocol.
-Thus, despite choosing a correct diagnosis that agreed with the protocol and with the mentor, nurses were forced to select amongst their limited existing formulary and tools.
-It is also likely that the effect of the intervention on treatment agreement was limited by the stringent definition of treatment agreement used in the study, which required 100 percent agreement in all aspects of the plan including diagnostic testing, medications prescribed, follow-up visits, and referrals made.
+And notably, the effect for diagnosis agreement remained similar in magnitude and significance for nurses who did not receive the initial IMAI classroom training, but were exposed to sustained on-site mentoring and supervision.
+This reinforces the suggestion that training alone without additional supports is likely inadequate to ensure high quality care.
+However, for treatment agreement this did not hold true.
+This could be explained by the fact that IMAI training was a pilot project and not yet integrated into MoH guidelines and standard operating procedures for health centers.
+Because it was a pilot outside of current MoH mandate, and because we gave no additional incentives to participating HCWs, it is likely that many reverted to existing treatment guidelines when selecting therapies.
+Also, while IMAI introduced a new protocols and decision tools for nurses, health center OPDs were not simultaneously equipped with the range of additional drugs, diagnostics, and supplies suggested in the IMAI protocol, and thus despite choosing a correct diagnosis that agreed with the protocol and with the mentor, nurses were forced to select amongst their limited existing formulary and tools.
+It is also possible that lack of effect of the mentoring intervention on treatment agreement for untrained nurses was limited by the stringent definition of treatment agreement used in the study, which required 100 percent agreement in all aspects of the plan including diagnostic testing, medications prescribed, follow-up visits, and referrals made.

 A notable issue from this study is the heterogeneity of exposure to the full intervention.
-Thirty percent of patients in the post-intervention survey were seen by a nurse that did not receive the initial IMAI didactic training, which reflects turnover in the nursing pool from out-migration to different MoH facilities or out of the public sector altogether, but is also effected by MoH regulations that require nurses to assume generalist roles and thereby have the capability at any time to staff one of multiple services at the health center.
+Thirty percent of patients in the post-intervention survey were seen by a nurse that did not receive the initial IMAI didactic training, which reflects turnover in the nursing pool from out-migration to different MoH facilities or out of the public sector altogether, but is also affected by MoH regulations that require nurses to assume generalist roles and thereby have the capability at any time to staff one of multiple services at the health center.
 As a result, IMAI-trained nurses could have been staffing another clinical service at the health center on the pre-determined day of observation, though this was not systematically documented.
-Also the bulk of improvement was seen after the second IMAI training in October 2011.
-One possible explanation for this is significant turnover in study nurses in the early months of the intervention as well as start-up challenges.
+Another notable phenomenon from the data is that bulk of the improvement in diagnosis and treatment agreement was driven by nurses trained in October versus March.
+This could be explained by the fact that these cohorts differed in their performance at baseline, as noted above, with higher-performing nurses eventually trained in March.
+This also likely reflects start-up challenges for the intervention in the first few months, and the maturity of the mentoring intervention six months after commencement in October, which may have been reflected in the performance of the mentor himself, though this was not formally studied.